sysmake/Zybo-Linux/README.md

 - Software : Some software examples.
 - u-boot : u-Boot from Xilinx.
 Please take a look at [GitHub](https://github.com/Xilinx/u-boot-xlnx) for more information.
 - Vivado : Vivado project with hardware configuration.
+- Yocto : This directory contains additional files for using Yocto.
 - Project.sh : Use this script to handle the project easily.

 ## History